zTiagok/zTiagok/README.md

   </p>

   <p>
-    Since I was little, I've loved anything related to computer, technology and that stuff.
+    Since I was little, I've loved anything related to computers, technology and that stuff.
 And nowadays I'm here, doing my best to become a great developer.
   </p>

   <span> Check out <a href="https://ztiagok.github.io/"> my website</a>! </span> <br>